 This is a wonderful, simple fish dish, with chunks of fish cooked in a coconut milk masala.
-This dish, meen molee, is from Kerala, and is typical of many dishes from that region, with the heat of the chilli countered by the coconut milk.
+This Keralan dish, meen molee, is typical of dishes from that region, with the heat of the chilli countered by the coconut milk.
 Further, this very quick cooking is typical, too.

 We use cod or kingfish, but any firm white fish will work.
 Make sure you get the fish boned, and choose fish that can be cut into large cubes.
 The dish needs to be cooked quickly, without too much stirring as you do not want to break up the fish.